ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 JSON Web Token is a powerful yet simple authentication mechanism, you can also use it to exchange some data rather than the authentication.

-If you have a SPA/mobile app then you might need to look at the AirLock package.
+If you have a SPA/mobile app then you might need to look at the Sanctum package.

-The airLock is a new package created by the Taylor Otwell, it’s aim is to provide a simple API authentication for SPA/mobile etc
+Sanctum is a first party Laravel package created by the Taylor Otwell, it’s aim is to provide a simple API authentication for SPA/mobile etc